Overview

 Developing a New Coffee Experience

-During the ideation, two main concepts emerged: Minimal and Dispenser.
+During ideation, two main concepts emerged: Minimal and Dispenser.
 Both focused on reducing material and energy use while still addressing user needs effectively.
 Minimal was selected for further development due to its simplicity and better alignment with the design goals.

 Final Design